Immunization Storage and Handling

 See the Ministry of Health's COVID-19 Vaccine Storage and Handling resource document for additional guidance.

-Publicly Funded Vaccines - Orders and Returns
+Publicly Funded Immunizations - Orders and Returns

 Cold Chain Incidents